maubanel/GMS2-Action-Adventure-Game/pathfinding-ii/README.md

 ##### `Step 19.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Run up to the zombie then run away from it.
 The zombie will give up and freeze (run on spot) when you get far enough away.
+But notice the zombie does not go back to chase while in return?

 https://user-images.githubusercontent.com/5504953/154713727-c00a543d-e218-4ca2-89a8-9c762adc47c2.mp4